A Smart Location for Manufacturers

 AVAILABLE NATURAL GAS

 Southwest Gas provides competitively-priced natural gas service to the area. www.swgas.com

 ABUNDANT WATER AND WASTE WATER CAPACITY

 The City of Mesa maintains a substantial water and wastewater infrastructure network in the Zone, and is continuing to expand to accommodate for future industry growth.
-The City is investing over $150 million to construct the Signal Butte Water Treatment Plant, which will add an additional 24 million gallons per day (MGD) of pumping capacity to the area by Summer 2018.
+Recently, the City invested over $150 million to construct the Signal Butte Water Treatment Plant, which has added an additional 24 million gallons per day (MGD) of pumping capacity.
 In addition, a $200 million expansion of the existing Greenfield Water Reclamation Plant will also enhance wastewater capacity in the area by 14 MGD, bringing the total plant capacity to 30 MGD.

 CONVENIENT FREEWAY ACCESS